 You can not enter the Inca Trail without hiring a registered tour company.
 You must hike the Inca Trail with a tour guide, chef, and porters.

-The Classic Inca Trail hike to Machu Picchu is one of the world's most breathtaking adventures!
-Built by the Incas in the 15th century, Qhapac Nan or Inca Trails helped connect their empire which included Colombia, Ecuador, Peru, Bolivia Chile and Argentina.
+The Classic Inca Trail hike to Machu Picchu is one of the most breathtaking adventures in the world!
+Built by the Incas in the 15th century, also called Qhapac Nan or Inca Trails, this extensive network of trails helped to connect their empire, which included Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.

-Cusco was the capital city of the Inca empire, and thus its most essential city.
-From here, Inca Trails connected it to other locations across South America - these trails covered over 40,000 kilometers!
+Cusco was the capital city of the Great Inca Empire, therefore, the most important city.
+From Cusco, all Inca Trails started and connected to other locations across South America - these trails covered over 40,000 kilometers!

-This Iconic Trail was built by the Incas in the 15th century.
+The Incas built the Iconic Classic Machu Picchu Inca Trail in the 15th century.
 It is thought that the same people who built Machu Picchu also built the Inca Trail.
 The trail was used for trading between Cusco and the area around the Amazon region.

-The weather in the Inca Trail is unpredictable and variable.
-We have 2 seasons, however you need to be prepared for all seasons when hiking to Machu Picchu.
+The weather on the Inca Trail is unpredictable and variable.
+We have 2 seasons.
+However, you need to be prepared for all seasons when hiking to Machu Picchu.

 • The wet season runs from November to March